 We acknowledge that edited volumes can sometimes be more challenging to review, particularly when there are 10-20 authors.
 In such cases, we would advise reviewers to concentrate on the coherence of the overall book in terms of the broader topic and whether or not the aims set by the editors of the book have been met.

 1. Manuscripts (including Abstracts) must meet the highest standards of academic writing.
 Those that do not will not be sent to reviewers, and will be unsubmitted or rejected.
 Authors for whom English is a second language should take extra care.
-A list of independent suppliers of editing services can be found at http://authorservices.wiley.com/.
+Editing services are available from Wiley (http://wileyeditingservices.com/en/), or you may wish to use an independent provider.
 All services are to be arranged and paid for by authors.
 Use of these services does not guarantee acceptance or preference for publication.

 2. Word length.
 Articles must not exceed 8500 words (inclusive of footnotes, appendices, references and figures, tables or charts) and should normally be over 6500 words, especially if no tables, figures or charts are included with the text.
 Check with the Editorial Office – email@example.com – if you are unsure.
 Manuscripts over the word limit will be unsubmitted.

 3. Figures, tables and charts count for the space they take up in the published article.
 The editorial office counts each half page figure or table as 250 words; a full page as 500 words.
 The editors may be willing to accept supplementary materials (data; methodology) over and above the 8500 word limit to be included on the JCMS webpage, but not within the article or in the hard copy of the journal.
 Readers would be alerted to its existence in a footnote.
 Please make it very clear in your Cover Letter if you think this might apply to your manuscript.